voder-ai/create-fastify-ts/user-docs/api.md

 ## Logging and Log Levels

-Both the internal Fastify stub server used by this library and the servers in freshly generated projects use Fastify's integrated Pino logger with sensible, environment-driven defaults.
+Generated projects created by this template use Fastify's integrated Pino logger with sensible, environment-driven defaults.
+The logging behavior is implemented in the generated project's `src/index.ts` and is part of what you run in your own service.

+Inside this template repository, there is also an internal Fastify stub server (`src/server.ts`) that exists only to support the library's own tests and examples.
+That stub server is not copied into generated projects, but it uses the same logging configuration pattern so that security and logging tests exercise realistic behavior.

 ### Environment-driven log levels

-The log level is derived from `NODE_ENV` and `LOG_LEVEL` using the same algorithm in both the stub server (`src/server.ts`) and the generated project server (`src/index.ts`):
+In both generated projects (`src/index.ts`) and the internal stub server (`src/server.ts`), the log level is derived from `NODE_ENV` and `LOG_LEVEL` using the same algorithm:

 - In non-production environments (`NODE_ENV` not set to `"production"`) and with `LOG_LEVEL` unset, the default log level is `debug`.
 - In production (`NODE_ENV=production` and no explicit log level), the default log level is `info`.